barumau/pandunia/english/note.md

 # Notes about Pandunia

 This page contains mixed notes that I have written down.
 They deal with all kinds of questions about Pandunia.
-Some of the notes can be moved to more appropriate documents later.
+Some of the notes can be moved to more appropriate documents later, such as the grammar or questions and answers page.

 ### Word building